damien1/dbc-backup-2/plugin_readme.md

 = Additional Info =
 This plugin creates it's own sql file and does not use mysqldump like most other plugins.

-During backup, a log is created that includes, the generation date, file, filesize, status and the duration of the generation.
+During backup, a log is created that includes, the date, filename, filesize, status and the duration of the run.

-The backup sql export files can be imported with phpmyadmin or apps like Sequel Pro.
+The backup sql export files are tested can be imported with phpmyadmin or apps like Sequel Pro.

-DBC Backup was built to be fast, flexible and as simple as possible.
-That's why there are no built-in export options.
+DBC Backup 2 was built to be fast, flexible and as simple as possible.
+That's why there is no built-in export option.

-This plugin doesn't require your server to have mysqldump
+The plugin checks your PHP version and uses either the new mysqli connector or the old mysql connector.
+Since PHP 5.3, mysqli connector is enabled by default

 = Checkout my other work =